 The Scottish HBSC study is part of a larger cross-national study which is conducted in collaboration with the World Health Organisation (WHO) Regional Office for Europe.
 The study currently covers 44 countries and regions in Europe and North America.
 For more information on the international HBSC study please visit the International HBSC.
 The Scottish HBSC study is conducted by the Child and Adolescent Health Research Unit (CAHRU) at the University of St Andrews.
 CAHRU is currently the International Coordinating Centre (ICC) of the HBSC study and research network.
 Dr Jo Inchley is the Principle Investigator for the Scottish HBSC study as well as the elected International Coordinator of the study.

-Data are collected through school-based surveys in each country, using the HBSC international standard questionnaire.
+Data is collected through school-based surveys in each country, using the HBSC international standard questionnaire.
 The target population of the study is young people attending school, aged 11, 13 and 15 years.
 Each participating country samples around 1500-2000 young people in each age group.

-How is HBSC Data Collected?
+How is HBSC data collected?